What Is Obamacare?

 Obamacare Insurance Varieties

-How to sign up for Obamacare
+How to Sign Up for Obamacare

 Obamacare Insurance Requirements

-If you currently have an insurance plan via your employer, it has to meet certain insurance requirements that have been laid out in the Affordable Care Act.
+If you currently have an insurance plan via your employer, it has to meet specific insurance requirements that have been laid out in the Affordable Care Act.
 Here are the main requirements: Coverage cannot be denied due to pre-existing conditions, while premium variations can only be due to age, tobacco use, family size, and geography.
-This removes the variations due to pre-existing conditions, health status, claims history, etc Guaranteed Renewability of Coverage means that an insurance company cannot refuse to renew coverage due to illness or pre-existing condition Catastrophic Plan changes include making sure they have lower premiums, protecting against high-pocket costs, and covering preventative services without cost-sharing.
+This removes the variations due to pre-existing conditions, health status, claims history, etc. Guaranteed Renewability of Coverage means that an insurance company cannot refuse to renew coverage due to illness or pre-existing condition.
+Catastrophic Plan changes include making sure they have lower premiums, protecting against high-pocket costs, and covering preventative services without cost-sharing.
 Obamacare and the Affordable Care Act have many benefits for those who do not currently have insurance, work at a company that does not offer it, or simply cannot afford it.
 When you go to the health insurance marketplace, you will find that there are many different options for you and your family.
 By evaluating each of the plans and the companies that issue them, you can ensure that you make the right choice for you and your family.